longhorn/website/content/docs/1.2.1/references/settings.md

 When there is at least one failed replica volume in a degraded volume, this interval in seconds determines how long Longhorn will wait at most in order to reuse the existing data of the failed replicas rather than directly creating a new replica for this volume.

 Warning: This wait interval works only when there is at least one failed replica in the volume.
 And this option may block the rebuilding for a while.

+#### Concurrent Replica Rebuild Per Node Limit

+> Default: `0`

+This setting controls how many replicas on a node can be rebuilt simultaneously.
+If the value is 0, Longhorn will not limit the rebuilding.

 #### System Managed Pod Image Pull Policy